jxmx/smooth-qsl/README.md

 for other hams to download their QSLs.
 Designed originally to support the Silvercreek Amateur Radio Association's 40th Anniversary Special Event.

+Smooth QSL has been rebranded as Firefly QSL to match the Firefly Field Day Logger application.

 ## Major Changes from v2.x to v3
 The following are the major changes in version 3: